 Rooney Mara does exquisitely wondrous work as Malick's muse Faye.
 Mara is able to fill the camera, and her scenes with a painfully yearning melancholy that is mesmerizing to watch.
 She seems wonderfully comfortable with her discomfort in front of Malick's camera, and that translates remarkably well to the myth at the heart of the film.
 Mara's face is striking, and she is able to draw the viewer in towards her even while she withdraws into her cocoon of self doubt and spiritual turmoil.

 Ryan Gosling plays BV, a song writer and Faye's love interest, while Michael Fassbender is music producer Cook and Natalie Portman plays Cook's girlfriend Rhonda.
 They all do top-notch, and at times spectacular work in Song to Song.
-BV's Christ-like gentle nature and kind heart are balanced by Cook's Mephistophelean and insatiable hunger, just like Faye's melancholy yearning is balanced by Rhonda's crushing desperation.
+BV's Christ-like gentle nature and kind heart are balanced by Cook's Mephistophelean and insatiable hunger, just like Faye's melancholic yearning is balanced by Rhonda's crushing desperation.

 Cate Blanchett also has a small role but proves once again what a extraordinary actress she truly is.
 Blanchett is a wonder to behold in her brief screen time.
 She can tell an entire story with just the smallest of gestures with her hands, watch her tap the glass!!
 I would encourage any and all actors to closely watch Ms. Blanchett's hands in both Song to Song and in Knight of Cups to see a masterclass in subtly powerful acting.